-The Dialogue Forum, therefore, would cordially like to invite you to explore the sustainable path for the country’s food safety and food security, which are one of the most challenging farm policies of the country in this challenging time in its Dialogue Forum 6: A Ban on Toxic Farm Chemicals: Thailand’s long road to food safety and the “(safe) Kitchen of the World” at SEA-Junction 408, Bangkok Art and Culture Centre, on September 30, 2020 (10.00 am-12.30 pm)
+The Dialogue Forum, therefore, would cordially like to invite you to explore the sustainable path for the country’s food and farm safety and security, which are one of the most challenging farm policies of the country in this challenging time in its Dialogue Forum 6: A Ban on Toxic Farm Chemicals: Thailand’s long road to food safety and the “(safe) Kitchen of the World” at SEA-Junction 408, Bangkok Art and Culture Centre, on September 30, 2020 (10.00 am-12.30 pm)

 **In accordance with the COVID-19 regulation, please confirm your participation ahead of the event (limited seats available) @FB Messenger: Bangkok Tribune News